meslater1030/basic-ember-app/README.md

   create tests/unit/routes/investments-test.js
 ```

-This command has created a blank route and template for your investments. it's also added an investments
+For more information about what kinds of things you can generate with Ember-cli use `ember generate help`.
+In this case the command has created a blank route and template for your investments. it's also added an investments
 route to the router and created a unit test for your new route.
 If you navigate to localhost:4200/investments
 you'll see that the page loads with the same text as the home page.
 In the future you'll use the new investments
 route and template to retrieve and display all available investments but before you can do that you need to